 Equal pay

 After 12 weeks, your basic pay must match that of a comparable permanent employee.
-That includes overtime rates and any bonuses tied to performance.
+This includes overtime rates and any bonuses tied to performance.
 It does not automatically cover every benefit, but basic pay is protected.

 Working conditions